azure-buddy/azure-buddy-online-website/content/contributions/_index.md

 Our external contributions!  :tada:
 {{< /lead >}}

 Find all our external guest contributions like blog posts or other here!
+I periodically write guest blogs with
+- Cilium (Isovalent)
+- eBPF technology
+- Elastic on Azure
+- Clickhouse using Azure services

+Follow us and don't miss another external contribution.
 ---